sanger-tol/blobtoolkit/docs/usage.md

    ```bash
    --blastn /path/to/databases/nt_2024_10/nt.nal
    ```
    This is required if your database directory contains multiple BLAST databases.
+Note: When you specify a direct `.nal` file path, the pipeline automatically uses the parent directory to ensure all associated database files are available.

 If multiple databases are found in a directory, the pipeline will fail with a clear error message listing all available databases and suggesting the exact file paths to use.